 There are no income restrictions for participating, but there are limits on how much you can contribute, according to the Internal Revenue Service (IRS):

-The amount you contribute to a traditional 401(k) is taken out of your paycheck on a pre-tax basis, thereby reducing your taxable income.
-However, when you withdraw those funds, you’ll have to pay taxes on gains.
-Alternatively, a Roth 401(k) taxes your contributions as income when you make the initial deposit, but then you may withdraw those funds tax-free, not matter how much you’ve made in gains.
+The amount you contribute to a traditional 401(k) is taken out of your paycheck on a pretax basis, thereby reducing your taxable income.
+However, when you withdraw those funds, you’ll have to pay taxes on the full amount of the withdrawal, including gains.
+Alternatively, money deposited into a Roth 401(k) was already taxed as normal income, but you may withdraw those funds tax free, no matter how much you’ve made in gains.

-When deciding between a traditional 401(k) or a Roth 401(k), the choice is between deferring the taxes until the money is withdrawn in retirement, or paying federal taxes up front but never again.
+When deciding between a traditional 401(k) or a Roth 401(k), the choice is between deferring the taxes until the money is withdrawn in retirement or paying federal taxes up front but never again.
+Keep in mind this reflects current conditions and could always change.

-Once you've planned to contribute at least the maximum employer-matching amount to your 401(k), you can consider your next set of choices.
-You may want to continue contributing up to the contribution limit, or you may want to use an IRA, which would not be related to your place of employment as a 401(k) is.
+Say you’ve planned to contribute at least the maximum employer-matching amount to your 401(k).
+Now you might consider your next set of choices.
+You may want to continue contributing up to the contribution limit, or you may want to use an IRA, which would not be related to your place of employment like a 401(k) is.

 Even if you contribute the maximum to a work-sponsored 401(k) or a similar plan, you may still be able to contribute the full amount to an IRA.
-However, if it's a traditional IRA, such a contribution might not be tax deductible.
-For more on contribution limits, read this 2019 update.
+However, if it’s a traditional IRA, such a contribution might not be tax deductible.
+If you have access to a workplace retirement plan, your deduction begins phasing out when your modified gross adjusted income (MAGI) reaches $66,000 for single filers and $105,000 for joint filers in 2021.
+You may want to consider speaking with a tax professional for your individual situation.

 Like a 401(k), IRAs offer one of two different tax advantages.
-Any contributions you make to a traditional IRA may be tax deductible depending on your adjusted gross income.
-Roth IRAs, on the other hand, are not tax deductible immediately, but you may withdraw those funds, including any gains, tax-free during your retirement years.
+Any contributions you make to a traditional IRA may be tax deductible depending on your modified adjusted gross income (MAGI).
+Roth IRAs, on the other hand, aren’t tax deductible immediately, but you may withdraw those funds (including any gains) tax free on qualified distributions during your retirement years.

-However, if you earn over a certain amount, you may not be able to open a Roth IRA account.
+However, if you earn over a certain amount, you may not be able to open a Roth IRA.
 Roth IRAs have an income threshold for contributions, but not one that’s bound by an employer’s retirement plan contributions.
-Contribution eligibility is determined by your modified adjusted gross income.
+Contribution eligibility is determined by your MAGI.

 Remember, you can never contribute more than your annual income.
-For example, if you earned $4,000, the most you can contribute to an IRA account is that amount.
-Contributions for nonworking spouses are based on the income of the working spouse.
+For example, if you earned $4,000, the most you can contribute to an IRA is that amount.
+Contributions for non-working spouses are based on the income of the working spouse.

 Again, traditional IRAs are tax deferred.
-That means you pay the taxes on interest or gains when the funds are withdrawn during retirement.
+That means you pay the taxes on the full amount, including interest or gains when the funds are withdrawn during retirement.
 Roth IRAs are funded with post-tax dollars, so you’re not taxed (even on account earnings) once the money comes back to you if the distribution is qualified.

-Investors with longer time horizons to allow their funds to grow often benefit from the long-term tax advantages of a Roth account, because investment gains can compound over time and more easily offset any taxes paid when you make the contribution.
-And investors with shorter investing horizons or investors who need the benefit of tax advantages immediately may prefer traditional IRAs.
+Investors with longer time horizons often benefit from the long-term tax advantages of a Roth because investment gains can compound over time and more easily offset any taxes paid on the original contribution.
+And investors with shorter investing horizons or those who need the benefit of tax advantages immediately may prefer traditional IRAs.

 Because they’re on separate sides of the tax spectrum, traditional and Roth IRAs can play off each other in retirement.
 Having a combination of taxable and tax-free income may help you create a withdrawal plan that might potentially minimize your tax bill.

-You’ll need to start taking required minimum distributions from your traditional IRA once you turn 70 1/2, but this rule doesn’t apply to Roth IRAs.
-That means that your money can stay invested longer with a Roth IRA.
+You’ll need to start taking required minimum distributions from your traditional IRA once you turn 72, but this rule doesn’t apply to Roth IRAs.
+That means your money can stay invested longer.

 There’s one caveat to owning and investing in more than one IRA: The annual limits on your contributions are cumulative between all IRAs you fund, not each individual one.
-You can split your contributions any way you want as long as you don’t exceed the annual limit and meet the income rules.
-For example, if you contribute the full $6,000 to a traditional IRA, you can’t contribute to a Roth IRA in 2019.
+You can split your contributions any way you want as long as you don’t exceed the annual limit and you meet the income rules.
+For example, if you contribute the full $6,000 to a traditional IRA, you can’t contribute to a Roth IRA in 2021.
+IRAs also come with catch-up contributions for those 50 and older, allowing you to add an extra $1,000 to your account in 2021.

 Remember that pulling money out of your IRA and 401(k) early can be a pricey proposition:

-Depending upon what period of your life the funds are withdrawn from your IRA and 401(k), the opportunity costs of pulling money out early could put a big dent in your retirement nest egg because those assets are no longer growing tax deferred.
-(There are exceptions.
-Check with a qualified financial planner for guidance.)
+Depending on what period of your life the funds are withdrawn from your IRA and 401(k), the opportunity costs of pulling money out early could put a big dent in your retirement nest egg because those assets are no longer growing tax deferred.
+Although there are exceptions, it’s important to understand them before you withdraw.
+Consider consulting with a knowledgeable retirement or tax professional before moving forward.

 Consider building a future with fixed-income products.